carbon-language/carbon-lang/llvm/docs/BlockFrequencyTerminology.rst

 as it "falls" through the DAG.

 If a function's basic block graph is a DAG, then block masses are valid block frequencies.
-This works poorly in practise though, since downstream users rely on adding block frequencies together without hitting the maximum.
+This works poorly in practice though, since downstream users rely on adding block frequencies together without hitting the maximum.

 Loop Scale